jdrichardstech/online-shopper-complete/teach.md

     b.
 CODE EXPLAIN:
     The reason we are looping through the items is because if you notice in the model we have an array of items each one with a total.
 In order to get the full total of the items we have to loop through and add to the total the quanity we have chosen for each itme.
 Then we want to have that total available in the locals cartTotal variable.

 189. Now we need to add this middleware to the app.js so that when the user logs in the cart total shows in the navbar.
-(We haven't added that car to the navbar yet)
+(We haven't added that cart to the navbar yet)
       a.
 NOTE: make sure you put the app.use ABOVE the routes or your locals won't transfer to the routes
 190. Bring in the cartMiddleware to variable cartTotal and then app.use(cartTotal)
 191. Now we need to add the cart to the navbar.